devforth/adminforth/adminforth/documentation/docs/tutorial/05-Plugins/03-ForeignInlineList.md

 ![alt text](ForeignInlineList.png)

 > 👆 To make plugin work, the specified resource (defined with `foreignResourceId`) should have one (and only one) column that refers to the current resource on which you add a plugin.
-> In our case we add plugin to `users` resource, so the `aparts` resource should have one column with `foreignResource.resourceId` equal to `users` resourceId.
+> In our case we add plugin to `adminuser` resource, so the `aparts` resource should have one column with `foreignResource.resourceId` equal to `adminuser` resourceId.